analogdevicesinc/imu-ros2/README.rst

 Node parameters
 ^^^^^^^^^^^^^^^

-The imu_ros2 driver is using LibIIO and thus a LibIIO context should be given when starting the node, using **iio_context_string** parameter.
+The adi_imu driver is using LibIIO and thus a LibIIO context should be given when starting the node, using **iio_context_string** parameter.
-If the parameter is not set, the default value will be used, which is 'local:', suitable for running the imu_ros2 node on the Raspberry Pi.
+If the parameter is not set, the default value will be used, which is 'local:', suitable for running the adi_imu node on the Raspberry Pi.
-If the imu_ros2 node is not running on the Raspberry Pi, the parameter should be given when starting the imu_ros2 node and it should have the following format:
+If the adi_imu node is not running on the Raspberry Pi, the parameter should be given when starting the adi_imu node and it should have the following format:
 'ip:rpi_ip_address', where rpi_ip_address is the IP address of the Raspberry Pi.

-The imu_ros2 driver can publish the measured data in various mode, based on **measured_data_topic_selection** parameter value, as shown below:
+The adi_imu driver can publish the measured data in various mode, based on **measured_data_topic_selection** parameter value, as shown below:

 * 0: measured data is published on /velangtempdata topic - not available for adis1646x; sampling is performed on each data ready impulse